andifalk/federated-identity-demos/auth-code-demo/README.md

 ## Authorization code grant flow in detail

 The [authorization code grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.1) is the flow mostly used in today's applications adopting OAuth 2.0.
-It is used for resource owner authorization in many internet services like for example [SlideShare](https://www.slideshare.net/) or [StackOverflow](https://stackoverflow.com/).
+It is used for resource owner authorization in many internet services like, for example, [SlideShare](https://www.slideshare.net/) or [StackOverflow](https://stackoverflow.com/).

-Even for single page applications the latest best-practice drafts by the [IETF](https://datatracker.ietf.org/wg/oauth/documents/) recommend using this grant (with the addition of [PKCE](https://www.rfc-editor.org/rfc/rfc7636.html)) instead of the [implicit grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.2).
+Even for single page applications, the latest best-practice drafts by the [IETF](https://datatracker.ietf.org/wg/oauth/documents/) recommend using this grant (with the addition of [PKCE](https://www.rfc-editor.org/rfc/rfc7636.html)) instead of the [implicit grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.2).